Badhatalaf/python-assist/README.md

-## Python Voice Assist
+# Python Voice Assist
 Python Voice Assist that help you to do various tasks easily

-# Modules
+## Modules
-To install the modules, just open cmd and type
+To install the modules, just open terminal or cmd and type
 ```
 pip install -r requirements.txt
 ```